 I like easing my way into spicy foods and these peppers really do the trick.

 I got some inspiration to make these suckers last weekend when I was out.
-My good friend turned 40 and on Saturday, I met a few folks to celebrate her newly celebrated old age.
-Just kidding Heidi!
-You, in fact, make 40 look absolutely gorgeous.
-And now you will make it smell amazing, with the Ambre Blends samples you now have!
-Literally, the best organic essence fragrance you will ever encounter.
-I’m hooked and have been using it exclusively for years!
+My good friend turned 40 and on Saturday, I met a few folks to celebrate her newly celebrated young age.
+40 is the new young.

 Ok, so we went to eat at a restaurant in downtown Indianapolis, which was formerly a huge church and now renovated.

-Got some other stuffing ideas?
+Got some other stuffed veggie ideas?
 Share in the comments below!!

 Easy Stuffed Peppers (gluten-free)

 Very easy stuffed peppers using poblano and goat cheese with basil.

 - 2 Poblano peppers